 Waiheke Island (known as the Island of Wine) is a renowned wine region that produces critically acclaimed artisan wines & is only a short ferry ride from downtown Auckland.
 Producing high quality Merlot, Malbec, Cabernet Franc, Petit Verdot, Syrah, Chardonnay & Rosé.

 SOHO’s Onetangi Vineyard is north west facing so it receives ideal sun & heat through the day & gentle sea breezes have a cooling effect at night.
 These conditions ensure perfect ripening of fruit & beautiful concentration of flavours.
 Soil types are predominantly clay loam with some volcanic ash & gravels.
 The vineyard's focus is on prestige grape production.

-Dramatic mountain valley vineyards of the world’s most southerly wine region have excelled in recent years, particular with vibrant cherry spicy flavoured & velvety textured Pinot Noir.
-Many sub regions have now been developed within the Central Otago region.
+Central Otago’s dramatic mountain valley vineyards have excelled with vibrant cherry spicy flavoured & velvety textured Pinot Noir.
+SOHO utilises the following 3 sub regions:

 Gibbston: Cool climate & a slow ripening season allow long hang time forming elegance & complexity of flavour with acidity.
 Maximising the sunlight hours the vines receive creates uniform ripening of fruit.
 Bannockburn: This warmer area displays darker fruits, dense, more powerful flavours with longevity based on their tannin structure.
 Bendigo: High elevation & good airflow means slightly cooler temperatures, which is important in this very warm sub region.
 Dark, rich & lush capturing the rock-reflected heat & ripeness of this special site.